Check your voter registration and polling place at MyVote.WI

 Important Dates for Voter Registration and Elections Wisconsin 2014

-Wednesday 3 weeks before an election – Last day for open registration.
+Special Registration Deputy - Until Wednesday 3 weeks before an election.
 Forms due to clerk at 5 pm., or postmarked by this day.

-Between the last day for open registration and the Friday before the election – Registration (proof of residence required) at clerk’s office.
+Clerk's office - until the Friday before the election – Registration (proof of residence required).

 Election Day registration, proof of residence required.